Valien/docker-ansible-for-aws/README.md

 # docker-ansible-for-aws
+### Updated for Python 3 and Ansible 2.9 (November 11, 2019)
-This is built/inspired/modified from the fantastic williamyeh/ansible repo.
+This is built/inspired/modified from the fantastic `williamyeh/ansible` repo.

 Do a simple
     `docker run --rm valien/docker-ansible-for-aws` to see if the image works and shows Ansible version, etc.